 Overlapping land claims between villagers and companies are commonplace, as villagers traditionally move their farmland from one place to another every few years and do not have land ownership certificates.
 All villagers in Bousra commune have been affected by Socfin KCD and DAK LAK investment projects.
 Villagers were shocked when Socfin KCD cleared their lands without giving them any notice.
 Disputes erupted, resulting in the company's tractors being burned by the villagers.
 The Land Conflict Resolution Committee, headed by the provincial deputy governor and comprising district and commune authorities, was set up to tackle the problem.
 Around 172 affected households were on the list endorsed by the government, while the Community Legal Education Centre (a local NGO) claimed that 362 households in Bu Sra were initially affected in 2008.
-Ultimately, the company offered compensation schemes, such as cash payment of around USD200-250 per ha, land exchange was too far from the villager and not fertile enough for cultivation.
+Ultimately, the company offered compensation schemes, such as cash payment of around USD200-250 per ha, land exchange and development.
+Villagers tended to opt for cash payment, as the land offered in exchange was too far from the village and not fertile enough for cultivation.
 Some initially selected the third option, but later switched to cash payment given procedural delay.
 Overall, cash payment was the best option.